-Most of this post is a rant about trains, the jam, implementation details, etc. If you just want to play the game, then you can skip right to the game.
+Most of this post is a rant about trains, the jam, implementation details, etc.

 I had planned to see Robert Yang's presentation on sex in video games, and had planned my train journey to Copenhagen with time to spare.
 When stopped at some random small-town station, we're informed that a tree fell on the tracks, and thrown out of the train.
 Together with hundreds of other confused people, I waited 3 hours for a train-replacement bus that never came.
 The tracks were cleared, and trains were running again before a bus towards Copenhagen came.
 Good job DSB.

 The remaining journey to Copenhagen was spent in a stuffed train, where even first-class passengers were standing.
 After arriving in Copenhagen, I still had to walk an hour to get to TAP1, the game jam location.